seba-1511/specialists/paper/paper.md

     in clusters, building on the intuition that classes that are hard to distinguish should be put together.

-*   In the case of *greedy pair* clustering, we follow the same strategy as in *greedy single* clustering but act on pair of classes instead of single classes.
+*   In the case of *greedy pairs* clustering, we follow the same strategy as in *greedy single* clustering but act on pair of classes instead of single classes.
 In this case we allow the clusters to share elements, and thus specialists can ahve overlapping jdugements.